uhuru-rawlings/Insta_clone/README.md

 ## PROJECT NAME: INSTA
 ## PROJECT DESCRIPTION
 This is a djasngo project , instagram clone.
-It implements basic
+It implements basic instagram functionalities